Francisco Ayala (novelist): Writing

 After these novels, Ayala kept publishing short tales, such as those collected in El As de Bastos (The Ace of Staves, 1963), El rapto (The Kidnap, 1965), and El jardín de las delicias (The Garden of Earthly Delights, 1971).
 The latest features a contrast between the satyric objectivity in the first part, Diablo mundo (Devil World), and the evocative, subjective and lyrical tone in the second, Días felices (Happy Days).
 These works were followed by De triunfos y penas (Of Triumph and Sorrow, 1982) and El jardín de las malicias (The Garden of Earthly Malice, 1988), where he collected six tales written at different times in his life.

 Ayala was also a prolific essay writer, covering political and social aspects, as well as reflections on Spain's past and present, cinema and literature.

 He wrote his memoirs, Recuerdos y olvidos (Reminiscences and Overlooks, 1982, 1983, 1988, 2006).
 He was a member of the Academia de Buenas Letras de Granada.
 In November 2003 he was proclaimed Honorary Fellow of the association Granada Histórica at his birthplace.
 He mentioned that was "maybe, one of the most beautiful moments in the last stage of my life because, after nearly a century of feeling a granadino across the world, now I feel recognised by the granadinos themselves".

 His short story El Tajo (The Tagus) was included in Partes de guerra (War Reports), an anthology of tales about the Spanish Civil War by Spanish writer Ignacio Martínez de Pisón.

 He was a member of the European Academy of Sciences and Arts since 1997.

 In 2007 he became the first donor for the Caja de las Letras (Letter Vault) of the Instituto Cervantes.

+Death

 Francisco Ayala died in Madrid, 3 November 2009, at the age of 103.
 He was cremated at the San Isidro cemetery in Madrid.
 He was survived by his second wife, scholar and translator Carolyn Richmond.